[Organizational Culture Committee] Summary of 4th Term Activity Records

 Finally

-The past year I've been a member of the Organizational Culture Committee
+My year as a member of the Organizational Culture Committee

-When I joined the company, we only had two offices in Osaka and Shikoku, but before I knew it, we had added the Yokohama and Canada offices, bringing the total to four locations.
+When I joined the company, there were only two offices, Osaka and Shikoku, but before I knew it, Yokohama and Canada offices had been added, bringing the total to four locations.
+In

-I believe that the strength of knowing each other is what you can rely on in times of crisis, so I'm really looking forward to the activities of the next Organizational Culture Committee!
+I believe that knowing each other is a strength that allows us to rely on each other in times of need, so I'm really looking forward to the activities of the next Organizational Culture Committee!

 Thank you for reading to the end.